microsoft/powerplatform-cli-wrapper/README.md

 This repo acts as the intermediate layer between different hosts (Power Platform Build Tools, GitHub Actions) and PAC CLI.

-Cli-Wrapper by itself doesn't call a specific version of PAC CLI, it lets the individual host to decide which version of PAC CLI to be used.
-Although, it is recommened if all hosts use the latest version of PAC CLI.
-Whenever a latest version of PAC CLI is released, each host needs to update it and make new releases.(https://github.com/microsoft/powerplatform-build-tools/blob/main/nuget.json#:~:text=%22packages%22%3A%20%5B-,%7B,%7D,-%5D and https://github.com/microsoft/powerplatform-actions/blob/main/gulpfile.js#:~:text=const%20cliVersion%20%3D%20%271.11.8%27%3B)
+Cli-Wrapper by itself doesn't call a specific version of PAC CLI, it lets the individual hosts decide which version of PAC CLI to be used.
+Although, it is recommended that all hosts use the latest version of PAC CLI.
+Whenever a newer version of PAC CLI is released, each host needs to update it and make new releases.
 Please check the design for better understanding - ![Architecture](/images/Architecture.PNG)

 ## Contributing